sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

 In summary, repository rulesets enhance security, compliance, and consistency across repositories, especially when managing large-scale projects.

 For more details, refer to the [GitHub documentation on rulesets](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets)

+## Review

+In this lab you have completed the following:

++ How to grow adoption?
+How to communicate about GHAS internally?
++ View the security overview dashboard and reports
++ Review webhooks and how they can be used to push events to an outside reporting tool, like a SIEM
++ Talk about repository rulesets and how they can be used at scale